-If you are having a dispute with your provider you can negotiate with them to solve the problem.
-If you make an agreement put it in writing and keep a copy.
+If you are having a dispute with your provider, you can negotiate with them to solve the problem.
+If you make an agreement, put it in writing and keep a copy.
 This is important evidence if you have a dispute about the agreement you made.

-If you cannot resolve the dispute by talking to the provider you can send a Dispute Resolution Request (RTA Form R16) into the RTA.
+If you cannot resolve the dispute by talking to the provider, you can send a Dispute Resolution Request (RTA Form R16) to the RTA.
+You can lodge the form online via RTA Web Services, by email or post.
 The RTA runs a free dispute resolution service that can help you and your provider communicate and reach a voluntary agreement.
-If you reach an agreement you should ask the RTA for a written copy of the outcome.
+If you reach an agreement, you should ask the RTA for a written copy of the outcome.

 If you cannot resolve your dispute with the help of an RTA conciliator, the RTA will send you a Notice of Unresolved Dispute (NURD).
-You can then apply to QCAT for a hearing and final decision about your dispute.

-In QCAT, you and the provider are each given an opportunity to present evidence to the member, or adjudicator, who may then make a final decision about the dispute.
+You can then apply to the Queensland Civil and Administrative Tribunal (QCAT) for a hearing and final decision about your dispute.
+In QCAT you and the provider each have an opportunity to present evidence to the member, or adjudicator, who can make a final decision, about the dispute.